unbit/uwsgi-docs/Go.rst

    processes = 4
    goroutines = 100

-with that config you will spawn 100 goroutines for each uWSGI process, for a grand-total of 400 goroutines !!!
+With this config you will spawn 100 goroutines for each uWSGI process, yielding a grand total of 400 goroutines (!)

-Goroutines, for the uWSGI-related part, maps to pthreads, but you will be able to spawn coroutine-based tasks from your application too
+As far as uWSGI is concerned, goroutines map to pthreads, but you will be able to spawn coroutine-based tasks from your application as well.

 uWSGI api
 *********

-You can access the uWSGI api from your Go app, pretty easily.
-Just invoke the functions exported by the uwsgi package
+You can access the uWSGI API from your Go app pretty easily.
+Just invoke the functions exported by the uwsgi package:

 .. code-block:: go